SSI/SSDI Outreach, Access, and Recovery (SOAR) Model

 Homeless and Housing Resource Center

-The Homeless and Housing Resource Center was established to expand the availability of training in evidence-based housing and treatment models focused on adults, children, and families who are experiencing or at risk of homelessness and have a serious mental illness, serious emotional disturbance, substance use disorders, or co-occurring disorders.
+The Homeless and Housing Resource Center provides no-cost training and tools focused on housing stability, recovery, and an end to homelessness for people with serious mental illness, serious emotional disturbance, or co-occurring disorders.

-Send questions or concerns about the SOAR program to the Division of Care and Treatment Services at dhswebmaildcts@dhs.wisconsin.gov.
+Send questions or concerns about the SOAR model to the Division of Care and Treatment Services at dhswebmaildcts@dhs.wisconsin.gov.